HiDoYa/tamagotchi-tw/README.md

 Make sure to run the utility shell script to download all tamagotchi images and place them in a directory called "tama\_images" in the base directory.
 Then, run the provided startup script to create the cron job.

 ## Utility
-Scrapes and downloads all tamagotchi image files.
-May need to be manually sorted to check for invalid images.
-(I know, I shouldn't be using c++ for this.
-I'm reusing old code.)
+Scrapes and downloads all tamagotchi image files, then cuts them so that miscellaneous text is cut out.